jamal-eldeen-wari/about-me/README.md

  Jamal Eldeen Wari is a Navigator

- Batool Al-Ali is a Driver
+ Anas Dalalah is a Driver

 ### Links and Resources:
 I got little help from stack overflow for css code: